cniblock/Cliffhanger/README.md

 - 8 attempts - Medium (current format)
 - 10 attempts - Easy

+Allow the player to add words of their own to the library.

 ## Data Model

 The game harnesses the "random" module to select a word at random.